elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 In Elixir, a value can be thrown and later be caught. `throw` and `catch` are reserved for situations where it is not possible to retrieve a value unless by using `throw` and `catch`.

-Those situations are quite uncommon in practice except when interfacing with libraries that does not provide a proper API.
+Those situations are quite uncommon in practice except when interfacing with libraries that do not provide a proper API.
 For example, let's imagine the `Enum` module did not provide any API for finding a value and that we needed to find the first multiple of 13 in a list of numbers:

 ```iex
 iex> try do